hellenike/textbook/docs/topics/module2/nom-gen-endings/index.md

 ### First declension

+Nouns of the first declension have one important exception to the expected position of the accent:  the genitive plural ending of the first declension is *always* accented with a circumflex.
+(There is a historical reason for this apparent exception, which has to do with the linguistic development of these forms over time: the circumflex reflects a vowel contraction similar to those you have seen in contract verbs.)

+Masculine and feminine nouns of the first declension have different endings in the nominative and genitive singular.
+The vowel of feminine singular forms varies between eta and alpha, but note that the plural endings are the same for all first declension masculines and feminines.

 Endings for feminine first-declension nouns that end in -η / -ης. **Example**: γνώμη, γνώμης, ἡ “judgment, opinion”